emangulo/kickball-rules/README.md

 ![image](https://github.com/user-attachments/assets/5525a2c9-2feb-4e22-83b5-f78fc98bbc9b)

 ### Player locations
-10 players on the field – 6 infield/4 outfield.
-If you have less than 10 players, you may place players in any positions so long as they don’t violate the maximum number of infield and outfield positions.
+10 players on the field; 6 infield and 4 outfield.
+If you have fewer than 10 players, you may place players in any positions so long as they don’t violate the maximum number of infield and outfield positions.
 Those players are not allowed to change positions mid-inning.

-Catcher’s location is either behind or to the side of the kicker’s box.
-Catcher’s may not interfere with play or cross into the kicker’sbox until the ball is kicked or the umpire calls the pitch.
+The catcher’s location is either behind or to the side of the kicker’s box.
+Catchers may not interfere with play or cross into the kicker’s box until the ball is kicked or the umpire calls the pitch.
 Players are not allowed to switch positions mid-inning unless a player is injured.

 ### Non-active players
-Players must remain in or around the dugout, at all times.
+Players must remain in or around the dugout at all times.
 Exceptions are allowed for a 1st base and 3rd base coach.
-On-Deck kickers must remain in the dugout or they may use a designated on-deck box.
+On-deck kickers must remain in the dugout, or they may use a designated on-deck box.

 If a non-base coach’s actions obscure the umpire’s ability to call a play, the umpire may use their discretion and stop play with whatever call seems just.

-If any non-active player obstructs play for the opposing team (touching a ball, blocking players movements, etc), that player will receive a yellow card and play stops.
+If any non-active player obstructs play for the opposing team (touching a ball, blocking players movements, etc.), that player will receive a yellow card and play stops.
 Base runners will return to their previous base.
 If it was a fair ball, play stops, and the kicker will be given a foul ball.
 If the play would have been an “out”, the UMP will use their discretion and decide.

 Base coaches are not allowed to touch their teammates during active play.
 If they do, play stops, runners do not advance, and the play will result in an out.
 Active play is considered complete once the pitcher has the ball and touches the mound.

 ### Contesting calls, challenges, or rule clarifications
 **Contesting calls**: Only captains may challenge a call.
 Each game, the captain of each team is allowed one _Captain's challenge_ to contest one call, stopping the clock for 1 minute maximum to discuss the play with the UMP and the other captain.
-At the end of 1 minute, the UMPS call is final. ___If the call is resolved in the captain’s favor, the captain reserves the right to make an additional challenge___.
+At the end of 1 minute, the UMPS call is final.

+___If the call is resolved in the captain’s favor, the captain reserves the right to make an additional challenge___.

 1. If any captain attempts to consistently challenge calls, thereby causing a delay of game or obstructing game from continuing, captain may be yellow carded/red carded.
 2. If a captain has no more challenges, and attempts another challenge, the team will be penalized 1 run for each additional challenge, and the challenge will be ignored.
 3. If the captain persists, they are subject to a yellow card.
-4. A “challenge” is considered a contest of a call, and includes any query of any umps decision that interrupts or slows the process of the game for the purposes of revising an ump’s decision.
+4. A “challenge” is considered a contest of a call and includes any query of any umps decision that interrupts or slows the process of the game for the purposes of revising an ump’s decision.

 Clarification of a rule is not a challenge.
 However, if a captain chooses to argue the specific call, thereby halting play, this will be considered a challenge.
 Players are expected to learn the rules before participating.

-## What is considered and _Out_ and _Foul_
+## What is considered and _out_ and _foul_?

 ### What is an _Out_?